 - Detection and analysis.
 Organizations should monitor cloud service environments for potential indicators of attack and other disruptions or incidents.
 Track potential precursors -- for example, notifications of new cloud attack vectors, cloud service vulnerabilities and known disruptions.
-In this phase, security teams detect adverse events that may indicate whether a full incident response effort is needed, as well as what the potential effect(s) may be to the cloud environment and the organization as a whole.
+In this phase, security teams detect adverse events that might indicate whether a full incident response effort is needed, as well as what the potential effect(s) might be to the cloud environment and the organization as a whole.
 Evidence artifacts also are gathered in this phase.

 - Containment, eradication and recovery.
 This phase focuses on several distinct goals.
 First, the response team should prevent the incident from spreading or getting worse.
-This may involve actions such as migrating to a different availability zone or region for improved continuity or isolating and quarantining assets behaving suspiciously or maliciously.
+This might involve actions such as migrating to a different availability zone or region for improved continuity or isolating and quarantining assets behaving suspiciously or maliciously.
 Eradication involves eliminating or removing the root cause of the incident -- for example, a malware-infected container image and runtime or a compromised account.
 Recovery means resuming normal business operations in the cloud environment.

 - Post-mortem.
 This phase is an opportunity to review what occurred during an incident to determine what worked well and what didn't, as well as how to prevent the incident type from reoccurring.
 This is an ideal time to coordinate with other teams and stakeholders, including cloud engineering, architecture, DevOps and application development teams, as well as CSPs.
-Also, use this phase to determine whether controls and processes properly detected and responded to events and incidents.
+Use this phase to also determine whether controls and processes properly detected and responded to events and incidents.

 The following best practices should be considered when building and executing cloud incident response strategies: